 It is important to understand the relationship between Social Security benefits and present or future divorce proceedings.
 Under both federal and state law, Social Security benefits are a spouse's "separate property."
 Thus, the divorce court has no jurisdiction to divide the benefits or award offsetting property to the other spouse.
 However, the timing of the divorce may determine whether a spouse is entitled to any Social Security family benefits based on the other spouse's earnings record and Social Security eligibility.
-For example, if the husband earned significant Social Security benefits based on his work history, the wife may want to delay getting a divorce until after the marriage has lasted ten years so that she can become eligible for former spouse's Social Security benefits.
+For example, if the spouse earned significant Social Security benefits based on their work history, the other spouse may want to delay getting a divorce until after the marriage has lasted ten years so that they can become eligible for former spouse's Social Security benefits.

 Family Law and Public Benefits - A divorce, legal separation, or child support case may affect a spouse's or former spouse's eligibility for means-tested public benefits (based on your means/ income) or trigger a reduction in those benefits.
 For example, your receipt of spousal support or child support payments will likely trigger a reduction in your household's means-tested public benefits or may even make you ineligible for them.
-Child support payments will reduce-although not dollar-a child's SSI benefits (and SSI benefits will reduce child support.)
 In addition, the transfer of certain assets from one spouse to the other spouse through property division in a divorce may put the recipient above the allowable resource limits for certain means-tested programs.
 This is especially important if you want to maintain your and your children's eligibility for Medicaid after the divorce or child support case.